PlayerG9/PyMathCompiler/README.md

 # PyMathCompiler
- compute user entered equations without access to code like eval() does
+compute user entered equations without leaking access to code like eval() does